USS Elliot (DD-967): 1977 – 1981

 Elliot got underway on 24 January 1977 for her maiden voyage, transiting from Pascagoula, Mississippi, to San Diego, California, via the Panama Canal.
 She was assigned to the U.S. Pacific Fleet as a unit of Destroyer Squadron 9 (DesRon 9), under the administrative control of Commander, Cruiser Destroyer Group Five and Commander, Naval Surface Forces Pacific.
 After arrival, Elliot conducted five weeks of shakedown training and participated in a combat exercise.
 Following these evolutions, she returned to her builders for a post shakedown yard availability.

 After leaving the yard, Elliot sailed to Rockland, Maine arriving on 25 August.
 Neighboring Thomaston was the hometown of the sailor for whom the ship was named.
 During a four-day stay, the ship hosted several thousand guests and embarked 650 guests for a six-hour guest cruise.
 On 24 September Elliot reported to Long Beach Naval Shipyard for a six-month restricted yard availability during which her NATO Sea Sparrow and Harpoon missile systems were installed.

 On 1 August 1978 Elliot shifted from the operational command of Destroyer Squadron Nine to Destroyer Squadron 31 (DesRon 31).
 Elliot departed for her first deployment, a seven-month Western Pacific tour, on 21 February 1979 as flagship of DesRon 31 in company with the aircraft carrier Ranger.
 On 31 March, Elliot departed Subic Bay, Philippines with Ranger, for operations in the Indian Ocean.
 Less than a week later, Elliot was transiting the Strait of Malacca in lead of Ranger when the carrier was involved in a collision with the oil tanker M/V Fortune resulting in the carrier having to return to Subic Bay for repairs.
 Elliot arrived in Diego Garcia on 12 April.
 Elliot then joined a battle group centered around Midway and participated in operations in the Gulf of Aden to maintain a U.S. military presence in the area.
 Elliot returned to Subic Bay on 15 June.
 Elliot was awarded the Navy Expeditionary Medal for Indian Ocean contingency operations.
 Elliot arrived back at her homeport from her first deployment on 9 September 1979.
 Also notable on this deployment was Elliot tailing Soviet carrier Minsk for five days of observation of operations.

-Elliot began her second deployment in 1980.
+Elliot began her second deployment in 1980, under the command of Captain Stephen Clarey then after a change of command in Subic Bay, Philippines, Commander Doug Norton.
 On 23 January 1981, Elliot suffered a main bearing casualty resulting in one of her gas turbine engines having to be replaced.
-This replacement was completed at Subic Bay in 2 days.
+This replacement was completed at Subic Bay in only two days.
 On 21 April Elliot encountered the first of several refugee boats.
 Over the next eight days Elliot picked up 158 refugees for which the crew was awarded the Humanitarian Service Medal.
 Port visits on this deployment included stops in Hawaii, Guam, Korea, Thailand, Hong Kong, Philippines, Japan, and Singapore.
 She returned from this deployment on 23 May.